joelove/autonomous-car/README.md

 #### Python

-This project is designed to run on Python 3, which comes bundled with Raspbian but isn't the default.
+This project is designed to run on Python `3.5.3`, which comes bundled with the latest version of Raspbian (at time of writing) but isn't the default.

 We can use Python 3 with the `python3` command:

 ```bash
 python3 --version
 ```

+Other versions might work but finding an ARM-compiled binary for `numpy` that works as intended is entirely contingent on [piwheels](https://www.piwheels.org/) and can be quite a lot of hassle.

 #### Installing dependencies